 - Preliminary plot plan.

 FEED (Front End Engineering Design)

-FEED or Front End Engineering Design is the most basic engineering conducted after completion of the conceptual design and feasibility study.
+FEED or Front End Engineering Design is the most basic engineering conducted after the completion of the conceptual design and feasibility study.
 At this stage, various studies take place to figure out technical issues and estimate rough investment costs.

 This work is normally contracted to the EPC (Engineering, Procurement, and Construction) contractors.
 The final product of this stage is FEED Package.
-FEED package amounts up to dozens of files and will be the basis of bidding for the EPC Contract.
-It is important to reflect the client’s intentions and project-specific requirements into the FEED Package.
+FEED package amounts to dozens of files and will be the basis of bidding for the EPC Contract.
+It is important to reflect the client’s intentions and project-specific requirements in the FEED Package.
 It avoids significant changes during the EPC Phase.
 It is essential to maintain close communication with the client.
 Sometimes, the client stations at the Contractor’s office during the work execution.

 Deliverables of FEED